cBioPortal/cbioportal/portal/web/swf/src/README.txt

 DeselectCommand.as

-/src/org/cytoscapeweb/controller/DeselectCommand.a
-s
+/src/org/cytoscapeweb/controller/DeselectCommand.as

-Modification is done between lines 55~60, gives support to hide detail discs of the deselected nodes.
+Modification is done between lines 55~60 & 76 gives support to hide detail discs of the deselected nodes.